 CTC Dog Gear Shoulder Harness comes in a wide variety of colors, including Tie Dye and Zebra stripes.
 It has only a back clip, and no handle.
 Still, it looks like an excellent harness for Nose Work.

 Belka Comfort Harness I have not had a chance to try this in person, but it looks great, although the wide front piece might be problematic for dogs with narrow chests.
 It has two back clip locations: one nearer the neck for greater control, and one nearer the mid-back for use during searches.
 This harness has no back handle for holding the dog at the start line.

 Weather!
 If you want your dog to wear a cooling, warming, or rain vest, but weren’t sure how to use those with a harness, Ruffwear has a solution for you!
 They recently introduced two new products that include a harness as part of the design!
 The Ruffwear Swamp Cooler Harness has two choices for back clips, no front clips, and a sturdy handle; it only cools when wet.
 The Ruffwear Overcoat Fuse Jacket is a jacket-harness combo with a back clip and a front clip; it not only warms but is also water resistant.
 NACSW competition rules allow the dog to wear anything that promotes their comfort, which would include the use of either of these harnesses.

 There are several popular Nose Work harnesses that we no longer recommend.
 Why?
 Because they impede the dogs’ shoulder movement.
 This blog explains what to avoid, and why.

 There are so many choices today.
-We've listed a few.
-We'd love to see you post pictures of your dog wearing your favorite Nose Work harness in the comments section.
-And please share with us if you have a favorite Nose Work harness we haven't listed above.
-We're always eager to learn.
+We’ve listed a few, but we know there are many more to choose from.
+Please share with us if you have a favorite Nose Work harness we haven’t listed above.
+We’re always eager to learn.